eikek/publet/doc/src/main/resources/org/eknet/publet/doc/pages/ext_guice.md

 in the configuration file.

-This is the only way to contribute to the application, but using guice bindings it is possible to contribute to existing services.
-There are a few hooks available:
+This is the only way to contribute to the application, but contributing new guice bindings allows to hook into the application at various places.
+The [Hooks](ext_hooks.html) section describes some of the possibilities.